hfiref0x/Stryker/README.md

 + A: CPU-Z driver was redesigned to address CVE-2017-15303 and some functionality is no longer available.
 However old versions of CPU-Z may have the same functionality.

 + Q: Are the any other similar drivers with same functionality as CPU-Z?
-+ A: Yes, a lot of them, e.g. WinIO.sys, AsIO64.sys, Ammap.sys.
++ A: Yes, a lot of them, e.g. WinIO.sys, AsIO64.sys, Asmmap64.sys.
 They all generally provide read/write access to the physical memory in different ways (\Device\PhysicalMemory).

 + Q: Does this work on every Windows version?
 Including not released yet?
 + A: It was tested on Windows 7 / 8.1 / 10 up to RS3.
 Working in future versions is unlikely.